 This sample new employee introduction letter welcomes your new staff member and introduces the new employee to their coworkers.
 A nice touch for the employee is to schedule an informal time, with food and drinks, for coworkers to greet their new teammate.
 The new employee will feel as if the team has embraced their arrival.

 This sample new employee introduction letter is part of the general actions that you would take to welcome any new exempt employee to your company.
-You would use a similar welcome letter for a nonexempt employee but you might want to talk with your employment law attorney before asking all of this from a nonexempt employee off the clock—but, you will still want to, of course, stay in touch.
+You would use a similar welcome letter for a nonexempt employee, but you might want to talk with your employment law attorney before asking all of this from a nonexempt employee off the clock.
+However, you will still want to, of course, stay in touch.

-In addition to the new employee welcome letter, these activities can make the new employee feel welcome:
+In addition to the new employee welcome letter, these activities can make the new employee feel welcome.